scrapinghub/scrapy-poet/docs/advanced.rst

     def parser(self, response: DummyRequest, page: MyPageObject):
         pass

-Spiders that annotate its first argument as ``DummyResponse`` are signaling that they're not going to make use of it, so it should be safe to skip it from our downloader middleware.
-This type annotation is already applied when you use the ``callback_for`` helper.
+Spider method that has its first argument annotated as :class:`~.DummyResponse` is signaling that it is not going to use the response, so it should be safe to not download scrapy Response as usual.

+This type annotation is already applied when you use the :func:`~.callback_for`
+helper: the callback which is created by ``callback_for`` doesn't use Response, it just calls page object's to_item method.

-If neither spider callback or any of the input providers are going to make use of a ``Response``, our Injection Middleware skips download returning a ``DummyResponse`` instead.
+If neither spider callback nor any of the input providers are using ``Response``, InjectionMiddleware skips the download, returning a ``DummyResponse`` instead.
 For example:

 .. code-block:: python